 Meals are provided for residents only.
 If you wish to bring a guest please inform a member of staff at the Servery.
 Any student who lends his or her meal card or misuses it in any other way will be charged for the meals taken and may face disciplinary action.

 Meals are intended to be eaten in the dining hall, students should not remove food or crockery from the dining hall.
 Your dress in the Dining Hall should be such that it gives offence neither to staff nor fellow diners.
 Pyjamas, dressing gowns, sportswear, swimwear and bare feet are unacceptable.
 There are occasional formal meals when some formality of dress is expected.
-Alcohol should not be taken into the Dining Hall except during formal meals.
+Alcohol should not be taken into the Dining Hall.
 Packed meals are available for residents unable to attend meals but 24 hours notice must be given to the Catering Manager.

 Dietary requirements: please ensure you have told us about any food allergies via e induction